Question: What is the difference between a resort park and a regular state park?

 Question: How do I host an event at a Kentucky State Park?

 Special events may be permitted on Kentucky State Parks using a Special Use Permit.
-Please contact each park directly to discuss the event and click here for the Special Use Permit.
+Please contact each park directly to discuss the event.

 Question: Do your golf courses have a dress code?